mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > In its fineness it fits into spacelessness;
-> In its greatness it is utterly beyond location.
+> in its greatness it is utterly beyond location.

 #### Commentary:

 This practice of promoting the growth of the buddha seed is very quiet, but it is very stable, very thoroughgoing.
 Rooted on the ground.
 Without creating feelings of competition or comparisons.

 So we say that a poppy seed is the total manifestation of the whole world.
-This means that there is nothing to compare with It.
+This means that there is nothing to compare with it.
 Poppy seed is exactly poppy seed.
 Poppy seed is small but within the small there is total manifestation, total blooming of the whole world.
 That is why we can pay homage to the poppy seed as it is.

-But human speculation immediately compares it to something, like The Himalaya mountains.
+But human speculation immediately compares it to something, like the Himalaya mountains.
 And then we depreciate the poppy seed:
 “oh, that small thing.”
 That is a very common sense of values.
 That is dualism.

 Real poppy seed is exactly a poppy seed blooming in the whole world.
 There is nothing to compare it to.
 And then you can really accept the poppy seed as it is and trust it.
 In order to do this you must have to know through and through what a poppy seed is.
 Buddha seed.
 No name to it, like “big” or “small.”
 Because poppy seed is a seed of buddha nature.